-The vertical cross-sections at AB line are shown in Fig. 9.
-The left-hand side of Fig. 9 illustrates the flow above 8 km.
-Consistent with Fig. 8, at 0500 and 1100 UTC, the wave nodes are relatively stationary in time.
-As the AB section is nearly parallel the prevailing flow above 10 km (see Figs. 5 and 6), the wave phase lines tilt left with altitude (toward A) into the wind.
+1100 UTC, the wave phase pattern is relatively stationary in time.
+As the AB section is nearly parallel the prevailing flow above 10 km (see Figures 5 and 6), the wave phase lines tilt upstream with altitude (toward A) into the wind.
 The overlaid isentropes (orange contours) are highly perturbed.
 Local extrema of potential temperature values are in quadrature with the vertical velocities.
-The horizontal wind speed (black contours) below 35 km is between 40-60 m/s.
-However, above 35 km, the flow can be excess of 140 m/s (e.g. near 300 km from A at 0500 and
+The horizontal wind speed (black contours) below 10 hPa is between 40-60 m/s, while above it can exceed 120 m/s.
+Such variation in wind speed presumably causes the wave vertical wavelength to range between 7 and 20 km [e.g., Eckermann and Preuesse, 1999].